A court in Thailand has found a former general guilty of human trafficking at a landmark trial in Bangkok.

 The general was arrested in June 2015, was seen as part of an effort by Thailand to close down a human smuggling route through the country.

 The judge found him guilty of human trafficking and organised transnational crime.
+He and the other defendants found guilty have yet to be sentenced.

 In 2009, the general told the BBC that Thailand treated migrants humanely after he was accused of ordering more than 1,000 Rohingyas to be set adrift at sea on boats with no engines.